Rapptz/discord.py/docs/ext/commands/commands.rst

 This parameter gives you access to something called the "invocation context".
 Essentially all the information you need to know how the command was executed.
 It contains a lot of useful information:

-- :attr:`.Context.guild` to fetch the :class:`Guild` of the command, if any.
+- :attr:`.Context.guild` returns the :class:`Guild` of the command, if any.
-- :attr:`.Context.message` to fetch the :class:`Message` of the command.
+- :attr:`.Context.message` returns the :class:`Message` of the command.
-- :attr:`.Context.author` to fetch the :class:`Member` or :class:`User` that called the command.
+- :attr:`.Context.author` returns the :class:`Member` or :class:`User` that called the command.
 - :meth:`.Context.send` to send a message to the channel the command was used in.

 The context implements the :class:`abc.Messageable` interface, so anything you can do on a :class:`abc.Messageable` you